 FASB Statement No. 161, "Disclosures about Derivative Instruments and Hedging Activities, an amendment of FASB Statement No. 133".
-Issued by the FASB in March 2008, this Statement amends and expands the disclosure requirements of Statement No. 133, "Accounting for Derivative Instruments and Hedging Activities," (Statement No. 133) to provide users of financial statements with an enhanced understanding of how and why an entity uses derivative instruments, how derivative instruments and related hedged items are accounted for under Statement No.133 and its related interpretations and how derivative instruments and related hedged items affect an entity's financial position, financial performance and cash flows.
+Issued by the FASB in March 2008, this Statement expands the disclosure requirements associated with derivative instruments to provide users of financial statements with an enhanced understanding of how and why an entity uses derivative instruments, how derivative instruments and related hedged items are accounted for and how derivative instruments and related hedged items affect an entity's financial position, financial performance and cash flows.
 The Statement is effective for fiscal years and interim periods beginning after November 15, 2008, with early adoption permitted.
-See Note 12 - Derivatives and Hedging Activities, which reflects the disclosure required by this Statement.
+See Note 10 - Derivatives and Hedging Activities, which reflects the disclosure required by this Statement.